This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask you when you first noticed the lump.
+Your healthcare provider will ask you when you first noticed the lump.
 He will also ask you about your symptoms.
 He will check your eyelid carefully.
 You may need a biopsy if you have chalazions that keep coming back.
-During the biopsy, your caregiver will use a needle to remove a small piece of your chalazion.
+During the biopsy, your healthcare provider will use a needle to remove a small piece of your chalazion.
 The piece of chalazion is then sent to a lab for tests.

 How is a chalazion treated?

 - Warm compress: Wet a washcloth with warm water and place it on your eye.
 This will help decrease swelling and pain.
-Your caregiver will tell you how often to use a compress.
+Your healthcare provider will tell you how often to use a compress.

 - Steroid medicine: You may need a shot of steroid medicine in the eyelid.
 This medicine helps to decrease swelling.

 - Surgery: You may need surgery to remove your chalazion if it is large or becomes infected.
 During surgery, a small cut will be made on the eyelid.
-Your caregiver may also use a laser or a tool that uses heat to remove the chalazion.
+Your healthcare provider may also use a laser or a tool that uses heat to remove the chalazion.